CalGorm/GEOL0069-Week4-Altimetry-Classification/README.md

 ## Aim

-The task is to classify altimetry echoes into sea ice and leads, compare the result with the ESA surface-type classification, and examine the average waveform shape and standard deviation for both classes.
+The task is to classify altimetry echoes into sea ice and leads, compare the result with the ESA surface-type classification using a confusion matrix, and examine the average waveform shape and standard deviation for both classes.

 ## Method